-The research presented yesterday at the annual congress of the American Society of Clinical Oncology highlights that the constant intake of Vitamin D, for at least 3 years, helps cancer patients to live longer.
+The research presented yesterday at the annual congress of the American Society of Clinical Oncology highlights that the constant intake of Vitamin D, for at least 3 years, helps cancer patients live longer.

 The finding demonstrates qualities that go far beyond benefiting bones: "Vitamin D has a notable effect on reducing the risk of death," explains Tarek Haykal, author of the study and physician at Michigan State University.